 When an employee is required to extend his/her regularly assigned shift more than three (3) hours, and that period extends past the employee's regular meal time, he/she shall be paid an overtime meal allowance of twenty dollars (\$20.00).
-In lieu of a meal allowance, the University may elect to provide a meal or an equivalent meal swipe/voucher.
 A person who is scheduled to work planned overtime is not entitled to be paid for a meal, even though this overtime requires him/her to work past a regular meal time.